 I’m exposing squirrels for what they really are.
 Below on the left, we have a “friend”.
 On the right is the ringleader attached to my tights, staring straight into my eyes, mid loot.

-Through all their flaws, the pigeons were a bit more loyal.
+Through all their flaws, I’ll hand it to the pigeons that they’d been a bit more civilised before the attack.
 Below on the left, I’d coaxed him in with a nut so I could get a selfie and you can tell he knew but he stood there and took it.
 On the right, he had a prime opportunity to coat my head but again, he was just really grown up about the whole thing.

-Anyway, our tour guide fought off the assailants and we continued our tour through Cape Town and were shown some annoying markets where everyone harassed you with the promise of “nice price” for utter rubbish.
-This is where our tour ended so we stopped at a restaurant right next to us and had some food (calamari, I’m trying that in every country.
-It was really nice) and cocktails and then made our way back to Company Gardens to feed the animals again but this time with caution.
+Anyway, the invasion came to an end when the tour guide came to my rescue and fought off the assailants.
+We continued our tour through Cape Town and were shown some annoying markets where the stall owners pestered you with the promise of “nice price” for utter rubbish.
+This is where our tour ended so me and Laurie stopped at a restaurant right next to us and had some food (I had calamari, I’m trying that in every country.
+It was really good) and cocktails and then made our way back to Company Gardens to feed the animals again but this time with caution.
 Then we took a bus to a beach somewhere else where we found this man having a really nice time:

-Then we went to the hostel bar, met some travellers who wanted to speak to us and went for a night out with them and drank a lot, despite the confirmed wake up time of 7:30am the next morning for our second tour.
+Then we went to the hostel bar, made friends with some travellers who wanted to speak to us and went for a night out with them and drank a lot, despite the confirmed wake up time of 7:30 am the next morning for our second tour.

 The bars were pretty poor but we had a good night.
 Here is the bathroom from one of the bars:

-We were woken up at 6:30am, an hour early and told it was time to leave immediately.
-This displeased me beyond belief but I can’t say it displeased me more than Laurie who proceeded to be physically sick from the taxi window during transit to our tour bus meeting point.
+We were woken up at 6:30 a.m., an hour early and told the taxi driver had arrived early to take us to our tour bus meeting point and we had to leave immediately.
+This displeased me beyond belief but I can’t say it displeased me more than Laurie who proceeded to be physically sick from the taxi window during transit.
 They 100% deserved this for the inconvenience but Laurie insisted on paying the taxi driver as well as cleaning the sick off the door which created further amusement for me.
 The trip was really picking up.
 I rarely get real hangovers, what usually seems to happen to me is I feel a bit grotty, spaced out and more clumsy than usual but it improves throughout the day so I was lucky enough to appreciate Laurie’s misfortune.

-The taxi dropped us at a swanky McDonald’s where our tour bus collected us from.
-The rest of the group consisted of 3 old Indians (a couple and their lady friend), 4 germans (3 youngish girls and an older lady) and the tour guide, GG which stands for “Gentle Giant”.
-Into the bus we crawled and departed for our 3 day adventure with the group and there it was, the time for introductions (I never did learn all their names) and Laurie was once again chundering out the window but this time there was a first impression to be made.
-I felt it was my duty to help a fellow traveller out so I leaned forward to hide the image from anyone’s potential peripheral gaze and coughed to muffle the sound.
+The taxi dropped us at a genuinely swanky McDonald’s where our tour bus collected us from to begin our second tour of the trip.
+The rest of the group consisted of four old Indians (a couple and their lady friend), four Germans (three youngish girls and an older lady) and the tour guide, GG which stands for “Gentle Giant”.
+Into the bus we crawled and departed for our three day adventure with the group and there it was: the time for introductions (I never did learn all their names) and Laurie was once again chundering out the window but this time there was a first impression to be made.
+I felt it was my duty to help a fellow traveller out so I leaned forward in an attempt to hide the image from anyone’s peripheral gaze and I coughed to muffle the sound.
 It was a success, no one batted an eyelid and they definitely all had them.
-We really pulled it off and hand it to Laurie, it got round to our turn in the introductions just seconds after the oral explosion and she stepped right up and introduced herself without a single hiccup.
+We really pulled it off and, credit where credit is due, it got around to our turn in the introductions just seconds after the oral explosion and Laurie stepped right up and introduced herself without a single hiccup.

-I confess, we did get a group photo there and I had a nice time when it was our turn.
-After the group photo, we walked up a big hill to look at a lighthouse and back down again.
+I confess, we did get a group photo there and I had a really nice time when it was our turn.
+After the group photo, we walked up a big hill to see a lighthouse and back down again.
 That was nice and we saw lots of lizards.
 Winner.

 When we got off the boat, I took a photo of a hobo with a drum (it sounded awful) only to realise later that what I’d actually taken a photo of was a small Asian child gliding majestically through the air: